Events Boost Fund

 • Keep funds onshore in New Zealand and not channel large amounts of funding offshore for costs associated with rights fees, prize money, or to secure talent.

-• Demonstrate financial viability, with diversified revenue streams (eg this investment must be considered reasonable alongside other funding sources and cannot be the primary revenue stream nor function as an underwrite).
+• Demonstrate financial viability, with diversified revenue streams (for example this investment must be considered reasonable alongside other funding sources and cannot be the primary revenue stream nor function as an underwrite).

 • Demonstrate a need for government investment.